kublr/demos/demo9-jupyter-pyspark/README.md

 ```

 That `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` is what we need.
-Just copy-paste it into the form:
+Copy-paste it into the form:

 ![K8SDashboardAuth2](screenshots/k8s-dashboard-auth2.png)